 Rarely does a person intend to develop a drug addiction, especially to a drug like Valium.
 At first you might be taking Valium to treat your anxiety or some other medical condition, then perhaps you’ll take one here and there to cope with a stressful situation or workday.
 This can quickly snowball into addiction and one day, you’ve woken up and realized that you can’t get through the day without abusing Valium, or you’re taking Valium with other drugs.

 Your addiction doesn’t have to be your new normal.
-At Metro Atlanta Treatment, we offer specialized Valium addiction treatment for struggling individuals who are ready to regain control of their lives in Marietta.
+At Atlanta Treatment LLC, we offer specialized Valium addiction treatment for struggling individuals who are ready to regain control of their lives in Marietta.
 Valium is one of the most commonly abused drugs, and our rehab team has treated affected individuals successfully using therapies, holistic treatment, and more.

 We can help you get on the path to sobriety.
 Contact us online or by phone at (678) 379-3111 for a fresh start today.

 Valium is the brand name of diazepam, a known benzodiazepine.
 All benzodiazepines, including Valium, act on the brain to slow down activity and induce relaxing effects, which is why they’re classified as sedatives or tranquilizers.
 Valium is typically prescribed by doctors to treat medical conditions such as anxiety, insomnia, and alcohol withdrawal symptoms, and it can sometimes be used to sedate patients before certain medical procedures.

 - Seizures and tremors